mieweb/datavis-ace/doc/md/development/index.md

 ## Managing Branches

-DataVis has (mainly) two branches: `stable` and `master`.
-In general, `stable` is what's out there in the wild, and `master` is what's next.
-There are also feature branches when necessary, like if it's a really big change or will take a while to finish.
+DataVis has three different kinds of branches:

+- **development** (`master`): Mostly stable and fully merged branch.
+Eventually this will become the next major release.

+- **stable** (e.g. `v1`, `v2`): Stable and released version of DataVis.
+Only minor enhancements and bug fixes are allowed.
+Hereafter, just called the "stable" branch, although there is one for each major release.

+- **feature** (e.g. `server_limit`, `mirage`): Feature branches are for active development where you want to commit stuff that doesn't fully work yet.

+How do you know where changes should go?

-* For bug fixes, commit into the `stable` branch and merge to `master`.
+* For bug fixes, commit into the stable branch and merge to `master`.
-* For minor new features and refactoring, commit into `master` and merge into `stable` when they're well tested.
+* For minor new features and refactoring, commit into `master` and merge into stable when they're well tested.
 * For major new features, commit to a feature branch, merging from `master` to keep up-to-date.
 When done, merge info `master` and delete the feature branch.

-Merge from `master` to `stable` when you're ready.
+### Tips for Switching Branches

+Always, *always* do the following:

+- `make teardown`
+- `make setup`

+This ensures that all dependencies are fully wiped out and rebuilt for the current branch.
+You may also get a message about running `nvm use` — that means a specific version of Node is required for the support code.

 ## Conventions